Sequin: History

-Historically across many parts of the world, attaching metal coins and baubles to clothes was done to display wealth or status or to keep the item closed securely.
+Historically across many parts of the world, attaching metal coins and ornaments to clothes was done to display wealth or status or to keep the item tightly secured.

+Sequins made with nautilus shell were found dating back 12,000 years in Indonesia.
 Evidence exists that gold sequins were being used as decoration on clothing or paraphernalia in the Indus Valley as early as 2500 BC, during the Kot Diji phase.
 Solid gold sequins sewn into royal garments were found inside the tomb of Tutankhamun.

+For the coronation of Henry VII of England in 1485, sequins called "spangles" and "oylets" of silver and gilt were supplied by London goldsmiths.
+In June 1502, Elizabeth of York paid a coppersmith for "spangelles, settes, square pieces, stars, drops, and points" imitating silver and gold for costumes for "disguysings" at the Tudor court.
+Some sequins used for masque costume in the Tudor and Stuart period were known as "Oes".

-Sequins (mainly made out of reflective bits of metals) sewn into jackets, bonnets, and dresses were popular among the nobility and wealthy during the 17th to 19th centuries.
+By the 17th century, the modern sequin consisting of a small thin metal disk, known as spangle, appeared in Europe.
+These were made by punching out the desired shape from a thin metal sheet.
+Spangles (mainly made out of reflective bits of metals) sewn into jackets, bonnets, and dresses were popular among the european nobility and upper class from the 17th to 19th centuries.

+During the Edwardian era, the usage of spangles became increasingly popular and haute-couture designers like Callot Soeurs designed evening dresses fully covered in sequins, often times using sequins of different colors to form intricate patterns.

-During the 1920s, after the discovery of the Tomb of Tutankhamun, sequins witnessed a renewed popularity as a consequence of Egyptomania.
+During the 1920s, after the discovery of the Tomb of Tutankhamun, sequins witnessed renewed popularity as a consequence of Egyptomania.
 The usage of sequins (typically made out of metal) was widely popularized as a fashion statement by flapper girls during this period.

-In the 1930s, lightweight electroplated gelatin sequins were produced which were significantly less heavy than their metal counterparts.
+In the 1930s, lightweight electroplated gelatin sequins were produced, which were significantly less heavy than their metal counterparts.
 However, the gelatin sequins would melt if they got wet or too warm.
-Algy Trimmings Co. (a apparel manufacturing company), working with Eastman Kodak, produced clear plastic sequins, although they suffered from brittleness.
+Algy Trimmings Co. (an apparel manufacturing company), working with Kodak, produced clear plastic sequins, although it often suffered from brittleness.
 Polyester film was later used to surround the plastic sequin to safely wash it.
-Eventually, vinyl plastic generally replaced the film and plastic combination because of its durability and cost effectiveness.
+Eventually, vinyl plastic mostly replaced film and clear plastic because of its durability and cost effectiveness.

-In the late 1960s, sequins began to be widely used by popular musicians like The Supremes.
+In the late 1960s, sequins began to be widely used by popular musicians such as The Supremes.
 Sequins continued to be popular into the 1970s and early 1980s.
+They also featured prominently in Y2K fashion.